CrowdStrike/crimson-falcon/docs/FalconCompleteDashboard.md

 > <MsaQueryResponse> query_alert_ids_by_filter(opts)

-Retrieve Alerts Ids that match the provided FQL filter criteria with scrolling enabled
+Retrieve Alerts Ids for epp that match the provided FQL filter criteria with scrolling enabled

 ### Examples